Rikki Neave murder: James Watson jailed for 15 years

 He had been strangled and, in April this year, James Watson, now 41 but 13 at the time, was convicted of murder.

-At the Old Bailey, Watson was given a life sentence.
+At the Old Bailey in London, Watson was given a life sentence.

-The judge, Mrs Justice McGowan, previously stated the minimum term in prison would reflect that Watson was a child when he killed Rikki.

 He was the second person to stand trial for Rikki's murder, after the boy's mother Ruth Neave was cleared by a jury in 1996.